rgbrota/go-problemdetails/README.md

 ## Usage

-This repository contains a struct named ```ProblemDetails```, which should be used as a response in HTTP APIs.
+This repository contains a struct named ```ProblemDetails```, which should be used as a response in HTTP APIs when dealing with errors.
 It is prepared to be used by the JSON (encoding/json) and XML (encoding/xml) marshaller provided by the standard library.

 A couple of things you will have to pay attention to in order to follow the specification when using ```ProblemDetails``` in your APIs:
 - Set the proper ```content-type``` header value (```application/problem+json``` or ```application/problem+xml```) in your responses